-The initial test on the workshop, simulation, game setup has been limited to three products in one particular product line.
+The initial test on the workshop, simulation, game set-up has been limited to three products in one particular product line.
 Among our initial observations are:

 - 1. The number of variables is too big to overviewed and handled by a workshop. - 2.
 There is a high risk of the solution being either a compromise (that we really don't know the consequences of) or a solution based on what we have done before (that we really don't know the consequences of either). - 3.
 The complexity is too high to be handled by simulations.
 The effort to build a comprehensive model that can cover the complexity is huge and the risk of not succeeding is high.
-However, critical elements can be simulated and detailed parts of the solution or refinements can be supported by simulations. - 4.
-Games can only give superficial indications of a solution.
-However, they can support in testing the robustness of a chosen solution.
+However, critical elements can be simulated and detailed parts of the solution or refinements can be supported by simulations.